- About Us

 There is a charge for IAC’s Kazakhstan Special Programme and further details concerning the service and the relevant service charges can be found in the Information Pack.

-or further information please contact the IAC Advice Line through the Contact Us link.
+For further information please contact the IAC Advice Line.